Plumsail/actions/source/flow/how-tos/sharepoint/actions-use-regex-match-to-extract-values.rst

-How to use regular expression match to extract values from text in Microsoft power automate and Azure Logic Apps
+How to use regular expression match to extract values from text in Microsoft Power Automate and Azure Logic Apps
 ######################################################################################################
 In this article we will be talking about using `Regular Expression Match`_ action `Plumsail Actions connector <https://plumsail.com/actions/>`_ for `Microsoft power automate`_ and `Azure Logic Apps`_.